AlManja/logs.py/README.md

 For all the help on Reddit, Manjaro forum and here!

-And to @Photon for packaking and adding it to AUR:
+And to @Photon for packaging and adding it to AUR:

 https://forum.manjaro.org/users/photon/activity